bekk/Enpassant/README.md

 - To push new board state, send messages titled `PushBoardState`.
 - To listen for new board state, listen for messages titled `NewBoardState`.
-- To get the last known board state, invoke `LastUpdate`.
+- To get the last known board state, invoke `LastBoardState`.
 Enpassant will respond with the last update.

 ## How to connect to Enpassant hub